Traveling to Italy? Enjoy the world-renowned coffee culture like a pro. Find out how to order coffee in Italian with this guide!

 Coffee culture in Italy is nothing like coffee culture in the United States.
 Here, we order massive coffees loaded with flavorings, sugar, and caffeine.
 You’d never be able to order a “quad venti white mocha frappuccino, one pump of vanilla, no whip” in Italy.
 And forget ordering a latte – if you do, you would likely get a very confused look and a glass of milk, since “latte” literally translates to “milk”!

 Italian coffee culture is filled with unspoken rules, nuance, and a little bit of chaos.
 Ordering coffee is a bit like driving in Italy: a bit intimidating at first … but once you get the hang of it, really satisfying and quite easy.
-This guide will tell you how to order coffee in Italy!

-Where do you order at?
+Where do you order coffee at?

 When you go to a caffe in Italy, you have a choice to enjoy your order at the bar or while seated.
 It is not customary to order for take-away.